maheralayoubi/tohsa-front-end/README.md

 #### app/

-- Contains the main pages and components of the application.
+- Houses the core pages and components of the application.
-- Every folder represents a route page of this site
+- Each folder corresponds to a specific route, representing individual pages of the website.

 ### all-pages/

 - Contains all the source code of the application.
-- Contains several folders where each folder represents a page components and contains :
+- Each folder represents a page with the following structure:

-#### 1. index.tsx :
+#### index.tsx :

-- This file is the main file of the page and render all page sections .
+- Main file rendering all page sections

 #### 2. sections/